 - 1) Log in to the Administrator Pages of the WBM.
-For details about accessing the WBM, see How to Access the Web Interface (WBM) on page 24. - 2) In the menu at the lefthand side, go to System > Gateway.

-- 3) Enter the IP address of the OpenScape Business or HiPath 4000 Communication System in the IP address field. - 4) In the Subscriber number field, enter the internal extension number of the phone.
+For details about accessing the WBM, see How to Access the Web Interface (WBM) on page 23. - 2) In the menu at the lefthand side, go to System > Gateway. - Enter the IP address of the OpenScape Voice Communication System in the IP address field. - 4) In the Subscriber number field, enter the internal extension number of the phone.
 It can be 1 to 24 characters long. - 5) Enter the subscriber password in the Password field.